virgiliud/gutenberg-animated-blocks/README.md

 - **Threshold**: Add animation when x% of the element enters the screen.
 - **Start with Opacity 0**: Set the element to opacity 0 when the page loads.
 The option works for elements transitioning to 100% opacity through CSS.
 - **Offset Top** (available in the block's advanced settings): Number of pixels to offset the animated block from the top of the page.
 Useful when a page has a fixed top navigation bar.

-- Class name "ab-animation-end" is added to the animated block after the CSS animation has ended.
+The class name "ab-animation-end" is added to the animated block after the CSS animation has ended.
 This class name can be used to add custom styles.

 ## Requirements
 PHP 5.6+ is recommended, WordPress 5.0+, and Gutenberg must be active.